wasmCloud/wasmcloud.com/docs/hosts/security.md

 In our ecosystem, the issuer of a component is the unique public key of an **account** (see the _Key Types_ section below), and the subject of a component is the component's public key.

-The [wash](/docs/ecosystem/wash) tool is responsible for creating keys and extracting and embeddeding signed JWTs within components.
+The [wash](/docs/ecosystem/wash) tool is responsible for creating keys and extracting and embedding signed JWTs within components.

 Each JWT embedded within a component is cryptographically signed using the [ed25519](https://ed25519.cr.yp.to/) signature algorithm.
 For information on why we chose this method of security over others, please check out our [Archictural Decision Record](https://wasmcloud.github.io/adr/).